 You can sell courses in 2 ways to your students.

-First, is the One time purchase model.
+The first, is a One time purchase model.

-Second, is the subscription model.
+The second, is the subscription model.

 So, what are these models?

 How should you pick them?

 One Time Purchase vs Subscriptions: What is the difference?

 Learners pay for the content library on a recurring basis